AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 uid: ViewEdgeSystem
 ---

-# View an edge system
+# View and monitor an edge system

 View the edge systems, including Edge Data Store and PI Adapters, for a selected namespace to review current status and configuration information.
 You can filter and sort the list of edge devices, and open a trend displaying diagnostic data for a specific device or component.
+Once an edge system is writing data to OCS, it appears on the `Edge Systems` page.

 Use the following procedure to view an edge system: